If you suspect a child is being trafficked or sexually abused, please contact:

 Educate Empower Kids:

-• Provides great resources specifically for parents to use in protecting their kids online.
+• This resource provides great resources specifically for parents to use to help children stay safe while online.

 Resources and Contacts